-The Fifth and Sixth Amendments to the Constitution of the United States guarantee the right against self-incrimination, the right to remain silent, and the right to counsel.
+The Fifth and Sixth Amendments to the Constitution of the United States guarantee the right against self-incrimination, the right to remain silent, and the

 A crime wave swept California in the late 1970s.
 Several young girls were abducted, raped, and murdered.
 Michael Dee Mattson was convicted of these crimes and sentenced to death.